Sourced Advocate Composite Persona Architecture

 • Composite voice from named constituency

-• Source ladder — named practitioners, researchers, self-advocates
+• Source ladder of named practitioners, researchers, self-advocates

-• Behavioral contract — what the agent will and will not do
+• Behavioral contract for what the agent will and will not do

-• Field gaps — questions the domain cannot yet answer
+• Field gaps, the questions the domain cannot yet answer

 • Practitioner cases drawn from named sources